Australia to review renewable energy target

 The review expert panel will report directly to the prime minister's office, which Connor said was "skirting legal requirements for the independent Climate Change Authority to be the body to conduct the review".

-Environment Minister Hunt reiterated on Monday his ambition to repeal the carbon tax, saying it cost Australia A$7.6 billion ($6.9 billion) in 2012-13.
+Environment Minister Hunt reiterated on Monday his ambition to repeal the carbon tax, saying it cost Australia A$7.6 billion ($6.9 bln) in 2012-13.